mrahtz/ultra_ping/README.md

 ## TODOs

-* Write tests for the analyses.
-Stuff could be buggy as a holiday in the British countryside for all I know.
+* Write tests for the analysis code.